SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Evaluation

-The first part of our evaluation assesses the effectiveness of \tool{} in protecting our selected networks against three attacks, i.e., backdoors~\cite{gu2017badnets}, trojan triggers~\cite{Liu2018TrojaningAO}, and adversarial patches~\cite{brown2017adversarialpatch}.
-For each attack, we measured the effectiveness of \tool{} with and without mask refinement.
+The first part of our evaluation assesses the effectiveness of \tool{} in protecting our selected networks against three attacks, i.e., trojan triggers~\cite{Liu2018TrojaningAO} against trojaned networks, backdoors~\cite{gu2017badnets} against poisoned networks, and adversarial patches~\cite{brown2017adversarialpatch} against uncompromised models.
+For each attack, we measured the effectiveness of \tool{} in terms of the number of attacks detected.
 For the adversarial patches attack, we considered an additional variant where the attacker uses multiple patches at the same time.
 The summary of this evaluation is in \Cref{tab:known_attacks_results}.